m5stack/m5-docs/docs/en/unit/neoflash.md

 ## Description

-**<mark>NEOFLASH</mark>**is a RGB LED panel with 192 RGB LED(24x8).
-The upper left corner is the first LED, and the LEDs are incremented from left to right and top to bottom.
-NEOFLASH is also equipped with three GROVE A interfaces (IIC interfaces) for easy integration with Neoflash.
+**NEOFLASH** is a RGB LED panel with 192 RGB LED(24x8).
+When you program this Unit, please pay attention to the sequence of the Neopixels.
+From top left (Where PIR placed) to right, and top to bottom.

+Connect this unit with M5Core via GROVE PORTB Single-Bus.
+We put Magnet on the backside, which means you can attach this to any metal surface.
+When you plug the GROVE PORTA into M5core, you have convert it into 3 extended GROVE A laid on the side.

 <img src="assets/img/product_pics/unit/unit_neoflash_03.png">

-## Feature
+## Product Features

--  The number of RGB: 192
+- Total Neopixel quantity: 192
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+- PIR
+- PORTA extension(up to 3)
+- Software Development Platform: Arduino, UIFlow(Blockly, python)
+- Two Lego-compatible holes

 ## Include